Canadian Contemporary Art industry sees a benchmark-setting symbolist NFT representation shift

 With the Pantheon power cycles that have passed through its doors.
 The visual narrative is making waves in the banking sector as blockchain artists make visual narratives out of the events of the day, giving grace and form to the winter quarter of the fourth turning winding down the banking industry and driving it on home to Dixie, as crypto artwork creators merge with fintech.
-It works like a charm in the new paradigm version of old heritage provenance blue chip art, which is seen right alongside fresh mint on the hoof of 50-year catalog newbies on the scene from nowhere to now.
+It works like a charm in the new paradigm version of old heritage provenance blue chip art, which is seen right alongside fresh mint on the hoof of 50-year catalogue newbies on the scene from nowhere to now.

 Over the weekend, Swiss rival UBS bank announced a $3.2 billion takeover of Credit Suisse, which helps stabilize things now that Joe Biden nationalized the American banking system.
 It’s no longer a risk.
 It’s no longer private in any sense.
 The government now backstops it, ultimately, the taxpayers.